Do I need to get tested? How to take tests correctly. Mandatory HIV test in certain cases

 Important indicator- protein concentration.
 It should be below 0.140 g/l.

-Save this most useful information and share it with your family and friends!
+Save this useful information and share it with your family and friends!

-Answer to the question " why get tested ?" is quite obvious and easy to explain.
-Usually a person goes to see a doctor when they feel unwell and the first signs of a manifestation of the disease.
-It is impossible to make a diagnosis based on the initial examination, so the doctor writes out referrals for certain tests (urine, blood, feces, etc.). ).
+Answer to the question " why get tested "is quite obvious and easily explainable.
+Usually a person goes to see a doctor when he feels unwell and the first signs of a disease appear.
+It is impossible to make a diagnosis based on an initial examination, so the doctor writes out directions for certain tests (urine, blood, feces, etc. ).

-To detect the presence of a hidden disease in the body and maintain a normal state of health, it is necessary to undergo basic analyzes about once a year.
-However, many people neglect such a simple rule and turn to a specialist when the disease begins to manifest itself "in all its glory."
-Laboratory studies allow you to make a correct diagnosis in a timely manner and start effective treatment.
+To detect the presence of a hidden disease in the body and maintain normal health, it is necessary to undergo basic tests about once a year.
+However, many people neglect such a simple rule and turn to a specialist when the disease begins to manifest itself “in all its glory.”
+Laboratory tests make it possible to make a correct diagnosis in a timely manner and begin effective treatment.

-Even if a person does not experience any discomfort or malaise, it is necessary to periodically take tests in order to prevent costly treatment in the future.
-Laboratory studies give the most accurate results, which allows you to study the state of the body at the cellular and molecular level.
+Even if a person does not experience any discomfort or malaise, it is necessary to periodically get tested in order to prevent costly treatment in the future.
+Laboratory studies provide the most accurate results, which allows us to study the state of the body at the cellular and molecular level.

-If a person experiences discomfort, weakness and other ailments, you should not postpone a visit to the doctor and wait a whole year or a year and a half.
-It is necessary to contact a specialist in the near future and get a list of necessary studies.
+If a person experiences discomfort, weakness and other ailments, you should not put off visiting a doctor and wait a whole year or a year and a half.
+It is necessary to contact a specialist as soon as possible and obtain a list of necessary studies.
 In the case of a chronic disease, the frequency of testing is discussed with the attending physician.
-You may need to take some tests every six months or more often.
+You may need to have some tests every six months or more often.

-Each analysis prescribed by a doctor is carried out to obtain specific information and has certain advantages and disadvantages over other research methods.
-So, X-ray or ultrasound examination allows you to assess the state of internal organs, while information about a functional disorder remains inaccessible.
+Each test prescribed by a doctor is carried out to obtain specific information and has certain advantages and disadvantages over other research methods.
+Thus, X-ray or ultrasound examination allows one to assess the condition of internal organs, while information about functional impairment remains inaccessible.

-Blood test for biochemistry gives the results necessary to study the functioning of the liver, kidneys, gallbladder and other organs, while it is impossible to detect the presence of infection in the body.
+Blood test for biochemistry provides the results necessary to study the functioning of the liver, kidneys, gall bladder and other organs, while it is impossible to detect the presence of infection in the body.
 To determine the infectious disease, it is necessary to conduct another study - serological blood test .

-In order to study the state of the microflora, and make a diagnosis of "dysbacteriosis", it is necessary to pass feces for an appropriate analysis.
+In order to study the state of the microflora and make a diagnosis of “dysbacteriosis”, it is necessary to submit stool for an appropriate analysis.
 Therefore, to determine various diseases, it is necessary to undergo different types of analyzes .

 Is there a universal method for determining the disease?

-Many diseases "sit" in the body and do not manifest themselves for a long time.
-The first symptoms of such ailments can be largely similar and manifest the same way: weakness, fatigue, drowsiness (or, conversely, insomnia).
+Many diseases “sit” in the body and do not manifest themselves for a long time.
+The first symptoms of such ailments can be largely similar and manifest themselves in the same way: weakness, increased fatigue, drowsiness (or, conversely, insomnia).

-Many attribute such phenomena to stress or beriberi.
-Even if a person feels absolutely healthy, periodic passage of the simplest studies ( general urine analysis and blood gynecological tests etc.) will reveal a hidden disease and start timely treatment.
+Many attribute such phenomena to stress or vitamin deficiency.
+Even if a person feels absolutely healthy, periodically undergoing the simplest tests ( general urine test and blood, gynecological tests etc.) will allow you to identify a hidden disease and begin timely treatment.

 Do tests always give correct results?

-Does it happen that the study did not confirm the presence of the disease, but in fact the body suffers from an illness?
-Sometimes there are situations when tests for an infectious disease do not detect the pathogens of the virus or antibodies to it in the blood.
+Does it happen that the study did not confirm the presence of a disease, but in fact the body suffers from an illness?
+Sometimes situations occur when tests for an infectious disease do not detect virus pathogens or antibodies to it in the blood.
 A similar phenomenon occurs in the case of the incubation (or latent) period of the disease.

 This can also happen after taking antibiotics, which temporarily neutralize the symptoms of the disease.
 That is why it is very important to follow certain recommendations before conducting the study.
-In order for the analysis to help draw up a true picture of the disease, it is necessary to inform the doctor about the use of drugs and follow all the recommendations of the specialist.
-In some cases it may be necessary retesting .
+In order for the analysis to help create a true picture of the disease, it is necessary to inform the doctor about the use of medications and follow all the specialist’s recommendations.
+In some cases it may be necessary re-testing .

-All of us, one way or another, have to take tests.
-And this often applies not only to sick people, but also to healthy people.
-It is unlikely that there will be at least one person who has never undergone a medical examination (for the military registration and enlistment office, obtaining a certificate for the pool or insurance, before traveling abroad, when applying for a job) or medical examination.
+We all, one way or another, have to get tested.
+Moreover, this often applies not only to sick people, but also to healthy people.
+It is unlikely that there is at least one person who has never undergone a medical examination in his life (for the military registration and enlistment office, obtaining a certificate for a swimming pool or insurance, before traveling abroad, when applying for a job) or medical examination.

-Ideally, each of us should have a personal doctor who will tell you what and how to do when taking tests.
-However, the reality is that most often we communicate with a therapist from a district clinic who does not explain anything.
-Meanwhile, giving a referral even for a banal general blood and urine test, the patient should be told about the preparation for the study.
-But they don’t tell… However, it’s not only the lack of professionalism of doctors or their unwillingness to work that is to blame here, but the conditions for the functioning of the native healthcare system.
-The time spent on seeing a patient, according to the standards, should be seven minutes for a patient and about five if a person came for a certificate or a medical examination.
-Under such conditions, I would have time to write out all the directions, where can I specify what it is for and how to take tests.
+Ideally, each of us should have a personal doctor who will tell us what and how to do when taking tests.
+However, the reality is that most often we communicate with a therapist from the district clinic, who does not explain anything.
+Meanwhile, when handing over a referral for even a banal general blood and urine test, the patient should be told about preparations for the study.
+But they don’t tell...
+However, the fault here is not only the unprofessionalism of doctors or their reluctance to work, but the operating conditions of the native healthcare system.
+The time spent on seeing a patient, according to the standards, should be seven minutes for the patient and about five if the person came for a certificate or for a medical examination.
+In such conditions, we would have time to write out all the directions, where to clarify why it is needed and how to take tests.

-A clear illustration of "analytical" illiteracy are the results of a small survey, which was informally conducted by employees of one of the laboratories.
-As a result, it turned out, for example, that most of the queue with jars was not aware that before collecting urine, it was necessary to wash the causal place.
-No less indicative are patients in whom x-rays and injections were made immediately before blood donation.
-To the question "how so?" the answer is almost always the same - “but no one told us ...”
+A clear illustration of “analytical” illiteracy are the results of a small survey that was informally conducted by employees of one of the laboratories.
+Based on its results, it turned out, for example, that most of the line with jars was not aware that before collecting urine it was necessary to wash the causative area.
+No less indicative are patients in whom x-rays and injections were done immediately before donating blood.
+To the question “how can this be?” the answer is almost always the same - “nobody told us...”

-Of course, in order to talk about the details of preparing for the collection of all existing analyzes, you will have to write a thick, thick reference book.
-Therefore, we will limit ourselves to the most important ones, which we hand over almost annually and without fail.
-Educational program on "banal" analyzes will not hurt anyone.
+Of course, to talk about the details of preparing for the collection of all existing tests, you will have to write a thick, thick reference book.
+Therefore, we will limit ourselves to the most important ones, which we take almost every year and without fail.
+An educational program on “banal” analyzes will not hurt anyone.

 The requirements for a general blood test apply to all tests, except for very specific ones - for the latter, additional restrictions are simply added.